-For any sports fans, going into your sports memory bank and remembering bad moments is a route that most of us choose not to recall unless there is an important reason.
+For any sports fans, going into your sports memory bank and remembering bad moments is a route

 The “what if” game is always interesting in sports; “what if this happened?”, “what if that didn’t happen?”, etc.

 A Phoenix Suns site decided to go down that route since there is relatively low basketball news with the NBA lockout underway.
 The site WeAreSuns.com had a piece come out titled, Why was Robert Horry’s hip-check devastating?
 It robbed Phoenix of a title.

 In the piece, the writer goes back to 2007.
 He tracks game four of the San Antonio Spurs versus the Suns in the second round.
 He takes you back to that game by discussing key moments in the game that led to the infamous Horry hip-check on Steve Nash.

 He gives a Suns fans perspective to how they saw the hip-check, the suspensions for game five, and how they felt they had lost the series in the end because of the hip-check.

 At the end of his piece, he said this: